 The standout feature of La Bufala is its method of making pizza dough.
 La Bufala uses Type 1 stone-ground flour (whereas most other pizzerias use Type 0 or Type 00) for the dough, which is then left to rise naturally for 48 hours.

-To put it simply, this flour and dough-making technique is not only better for the digestive system (as the flour is high in fiber), but it also creates a dough that is equally crispy and soft.
+To put it simply, this flour and dough-making technique is not only better for the digestive system (as the flour is high in fibre), but it also creates a dough that is equally crispy and soft.

 Shop 34, 2-4 Defries Avenue, Zetland NSW 2017

 248 Palmer Street, Darlinghurst NSW 2010